 Sullivan University's undergraduate academic programs are set up on a 2 + 2 format, meaning that a student may progress through an associate degree (first 2 years) on the way to a bachelor's degree (last 2 years) as a college junior.
-Due to the specialized foundational knowledge required, those wishing to enroll in the Bachelor of Science degree programs in Nursing or Paralegal Studies must first complete the equivalent of a relevant Associate of Science degree before enrolling.
 For the Bachelor of Science degree programs in Accounting, Business Administration, Hospitality Management, Human Resource Leadership, Information Technology, Interdisciplinary Business Studies, and Justice and Public Safety Administration, students may choose to enroll directly into those programs or still have the option of completing an associate degree program first.
 The courses required to complete programs are listed by major in this catalog.
 In all instances, a minimum of 180 quarter credit hours are required for bachelor's degree completions; some majors will require more than the 180 credit hour minimum.